-SendGrid’s free plan allows your site to send up to 40,000 emails for your first 30 days, then 100 emails per day after that.
-For most small businesses and personal websites, that’s plenty.
-If you need to send more emails, though, you will likely need one of their paid plans.
+- Cost: Free to send up to 100 emails each day, which is plenty for most small businesses and personal websites.
+If you need to send more emails, though, you will need one of their paid plans.

-In order to use SendGrid effectively, you will need to have an email address associated with a domain that you own (emails that are @gmail.com, @yahoo.com, etc are not recommended for use with this mailer).
+- From Email Requirements: To use SendGrid effectively, you’ll need to have an email address associated with a domain you own.
+Emails that are @gmail.com, @yahoo.com, etc., are not recommended for use with this mailer.

-In order to connect your website with SendGrid, you’ll first need to set up a SendGrid account and getting the API key.
-This key is a unique identifier for authentication that will allow your website to communicate with your account in SendGrid.
+In order to connect your website with SendGrid, you’ll first need to set up a SendGrid account and create a sender identity.

 If you haven’t already, you’ll need to sign up for a SendGrid account by visiting their Pricing page.
 From here, you can choose the account type that fits your site’s needs.